-Glossary of terms
+Glossary of Terms

 An umbrella term used to describe any non-traditional energy source (wind power, solar energy) that replaces more traditional sources that use fossil fuels.

 A company, developer, or action that claims it does not make any carbon emissions or that if it does it offsets the emissions elsewhere.

 An evaluation of your home or workplace that aims to cut down your energy and water usage.

 Methods and technology that can reduce the amount of electricity or fuel used to do the same work, such as keeping a house warm using less energy.

 The U.S. Environmental Protection Agency uses the World Commission on Environment and Development definition that describes sustainability as: “Meeting the needs of the present without compromising the ability of future generations to meet their needs.”

 VOCs are organic chemical compounds that are emitted as gases from certain solids or liquids.
-They can have short- and long-term adverse health effects.
-In the home, VOCs are often found in paint, cleaning supplies, building materials and furnishings.
+They can have short-term and long-term adverse health effects.
+In the home, VOCs are often found in paint, cleaning supplies, building materials, and furnishings.